igrmk/boxt/README.md

 [![Build Status](https://travis-ci.org/igrmk/boxt.png)](https://travis-ci.org/igrmk/boxt)
 [![GoReportCard](http://goreportcard.com/badge/igrmk/boxt)](http://goreportcard.com/report/igrmk/boxt)

 We create email addresses for you.
-An email sent to any of these addresses will appear in your telegram chat.
+An email sent to any of these addresses will appear in your Telegram chat.

 Installation
 ------------

-Just open this link in telegram https://t.me/BoxtBot
+Just open this link in Telegram https://t.me/BoxtBot

 Commands
 --------